clems4ever/anytype-backup-node/README.md

 ## Sponsorship

+You can thank me by sponsoring me on [Github](https://github.com/sponsors/clems4ever)

+or

 You can buy me a beer in the crypto sphere on Ethereum or Polygon at [0x92a9C9e6a418712252fB5996CfE3391a7baBBffB](https://etherscan.io/address/0x92a9C9e6a418712252fB5996CfE3391a7baBBffB).

 ## License